 There are so many places that you need to describe your business, whether it’s your website, an online directory, or even an “about the company” section for an event.
 Your mission statement is a good start, and your brand story is good background.
 But what you really need is a compelling business description that provides any reader with a quick overview of what your business does and what sets it apart from your competitors.

-How to write a business description: 6 simple steps
+How to write a business description: 5 simple steps (with examples)

 What is a business description?
 It’s an overview of your company and how it’s different from your competitors.
 And your business description needs to be an engaging introduction to your brand.